Viva Espana! – Andalusia, Southern Spain – October 2016

 The sun came out, the sky went blue and, finally, we could see the imposing and distinctive shape of Gibraltar in the far distance.
 It really is a big rock.

-The restaurant also lived up to its billing !
+The in-house restaurant also lived up to its billing !
 We had sheep cheese, two kinds of local ham, sea bass and tuna.
 It was all quite superb.